dbpprt/wcf-identity2/README.md

 All models and dtos are in a seperated library, models are reused as data transfer objects, because i dont like the seperation of concerns with models. mapping models to dtos is kind of "over-seperated" to me. still keep in mind => code less :)

+The complete project uses Autofac as IoC container.

 still todo:
 =============